ucan-wg/canonicalization/README.md

 UCAN canonicalization is signalled by CID.
 If no canonicalization is used, the CID MUST use the [raw multicodec](https://github.com/multiformats/multicodec/blob/master/table.csv#L39).
 Canonicalized UCANs that wish to signal this encoding MUST use [any other CID codec](https://github.com/multiformats/multicodec/blob/master/table.csv), including but not limited to `dag-json` and `dag-cbor`.

-## 3.1 Non-IPLD Validator CID Handling
+## 2.1 Non-Canonical Validator CID Handling

 Validators that have not implemented this specification MUST be provided JWT-encoded UCANs.
 These validators will be unable to validate the CID in the proofs field.
 This is not strictly a problem in a semi-trusted scenario, as UCAN only depends on the existence (not the specific CID) of a valid proof for the capabilities being claimed.
 The security risk is for a malicious peer to provide very long but ultimately invalid proof chains as a denial-of-service vector.
 This is the case for any validator that does not check the CID hash upon receipt.